kavyamohan10/HTML-CSS-ASSIGNMENT/README.md

 # HTML-CSS-ASSIGNMENT
-A Covid Health Care Management System mockup website using HTML CSS Done as a part of semester-6 IT lab
+A Covid Health Care Management System mockup website using HTML CSS done as a part of semester-6 IT lab